pbedn/pbedn.github.io/content/post/ubuntu-mate-on-thinkpad-t470.md

 **Reg.
 4:**

-I propose to install latest version of tlp - [link to website][tlp-manager]:
+I propose to install the latest version of tlp - [link to website][tlp-manager]:

 ```
 sudo add-apt-repository ppa:linrunner/tlp